Airbus seeks to rebuild trust as A400M systems fall short

 The group appears certain it can deliver 13 of those planes, leaving 10 to deliver for the rest of the year.

-The remaining four are the subject of negotiations over how many customized features should be slotted in and when, with France, Germany and Britain seen at the center of the debate.
+The remaining four are the subject of negotiations over how many customised features should be slotted in and when, with France, Germany and Britain seen at the centre of the debate.

 Airbus met buyer nations this week and several weeks of negotiations lie ahead, sources in two capitals said.

-Although some of the plane's advanced defenses will be later than planned, European defense sources say buyers have been assured it can tackle shoulder-held weapons held by non-state actors that are one of the region's pressing threats.
+Although some of the plane's advanced defences will be later than planned, European defence sources say buyers have been assured it can tackle shoulder-held weapons held by non-state actors that are one of the region's pressing threats.

 One of the A400M's other roles is dropping parachutists.